“Is Speaking Spanish Cultural Appropriation?”

 And that’s the story basically in a nutshell.

-Random white chick speaking Spanish to two people who couldn’t speak Spanish well or not at all and talking about her days traveling Latin America.
+Random white chick speaking Spanish to two people who couldn’t speak Spanish well or not at all and talking about her days traveling to Latin America.

 Personally, I find the story a bit weird.